borgbackup/borg/docs/faq.rst

 There is also a similar encryption security issue for the disaster case:
 If you lose repo and the borg client-side config/cache and you restore the repo from an older copy-of-repo, you also run into AES counter reuse.

+..
+In issue #3428 and PR #5034 we will introduce another FAQ titled
+..
+"My repository is corrupt, how can I restore from an older copy of it?"
+..
+When this is merged, we can link this FAQ to that, replacing the last paragraph.

 Which file types, attributes, etc. are *not* preserved?
 -------------------------------------------------------